Proper Care for Dry & Cracked Heels

 Dry and cracked heels aren’t uncommon, particularly in diabetic patients.
 Poor circulation and sustained high blood sugar over time can contribute to a variety of skin conditions, and any accompanying neuropathy can make it difficult for the patient to identify the severity of the issue.

 In addition to diabetes, dry and cracked feet can be the symptom of dehydration, vitamin deficiencies or extremely dry weather.
 These are often exacerbated through excessive foot soaking, particularly in hot water, and through the use of harsh soaps that dry out skin.
+We’ll go over how to treat cracked heels, remedies for dry feet, and how to prevent extremely dry and crack heels.

 Moisture is the vital ingredient to repairing dry skin.
 However, not all moisture is created equal.
 As we discussed in